Welcome to our easy-to-follow and fun ten-step drawing tutorial! Today, we are going to draw a ladybug!

 Good job!
 You’ve completed this drawing of a ladybug.
 Show your masterpiece to family and friends, and share this tutorial with them if you think they’d like it too.

 Browse our site for more tutorials like these!
-If you liked this one, you can find a caterpillar and a lot of plant and animal tutorials.
+If you liked this one, you can find more bug tutorials including spiders and butterflies.
 Thanks for following along, and see you next time!